Superman and Super Fan: Metropolis Road Trip

 We drove straight to the Superman Museum because we wanted to make sure to get it in.
-The last time I had made my way to Metropolis was two years ago and we had gotten there so late in the day that the museum was closed.
-I was happy that there was a contest there this Saturday because it gave me an excuse to drive across our lovely state to finally see the museum!
+The last time I had made my way to Metropolis was two years ago on my Illinois road trip and we had gotten there so late in the day that the museum was closed.
+I was happy that there was an eating contest there this Saturday because it gave me an excuse to drive across our lovely state to finally see the museum!

 We went to buy a ticket and the guy at the counter told us that it would cost $3 to get in or $5 to go to both this and the Americana Hollywood Museum.
 So we bought the combo for an extra two bucks and headed in to see Superman!

 The Superman Museum was basically what I expected: a large segmented room full of paraphernalia and toys and merchandise and costumes and etc. There were some creepy dolls and original props.
 The most disturbing thing I saw was some jars of Superman Peanut butter from who knows when that were used but still had peanut butter in them.